CS-SI/Orekit/src/site/markdown/contributing.md

 8. Run all Orekit tests to ensure everything works.

-9. Commit your code on your branch and push it on Gitlab (you can make several local commits and push them at once).
+9. Commit your code on your branch and push it to Gitlab (you can make several local commits and push them at once).

 10. Submit a merge request (a "MR" in the Gitlab jargon) on the forge, by